 Effective tobacco dependence treatment should include cessation advice incorporated into primary health-care services, easily accessible and free telephone quit lines, and access to free or low-cost cessation medicines.

-In Saint Vincent and the Grenadines smoking cessation support is available in most offices of health professionals and in some hospitals and parts of the community.
-Some pharmacological treatment is available for tobacco dependence.
-Currently there is no national toll-free quitline available to the public.
+In Trinidad and Tobago smoking cessation support is available in some offices of health professionals.
+Pharmacological treatment is available for tobacco dependence.
+Currently data was not reported on availability of toll-free quitline.